fuzzyami/docs/guides/exchange.md

 ### Code

-Use this code framework to integrate Stellar into your exchange.
+Use this code framework to integrate Kin into your exchange.
 For this guide, we use placeholder functions for reading/writing to the exchange database.
 Each database library connects differently, so we abstract away those details.
 The following sections describe each step:

 ```js